LeonFaith/MobileFaceNet-Keras/README.md

 e. n <= 30
 Drop the folder
 (3) Crop & resize:
 a.
-Use MTCNN to locate the face & Crop it out
+Use MTCNN to locate the face (which has already been aligned) & Crop it out
 b.
 Resize the image to 112 x 112

 2. Training Strategy: